Real-world insights for marketing and training

 > Or do the transitions bring scenes together to serve the business message?

-Just asking the above tough questions every time you view a company video will help you identify the level of quality you’re looking for, and avoid the one trick pony.
+Just asking the above tough questions every time you view a company video will help you identify the overall level of quality you’re looking for, and avoid the narrow one trick pony.
 Unless that’s what you want!

 There’s no single arbiter of good taste and style in company video production, but it’s always important that there’s a wide range of skills gone into the video, and not just one or two overdeveloped skills without any supporting foundation of overall outstanding ability (you are looking for an outstanding company video, aren’t you?)